 The album artwork is from the first design style, meaning a colored border and center art image in muted, pastel colors.
 The liner notes for the album suggest that the subject on the cover is Douglas’ own child.
 Like other first-generation CDs, this CD has the spine text upside down.

-Changing Channels was release in 1987.
-It also is a bluegrass album, but has a stronger, more driving feel to it than the first album.
+Changing Channels was released in 1987.
+It is also a bluegrass album, but has a stronger, more driving feel to it than the first album.

 The artwork on Changing Channels is in the second design style, which includes the large white border and colorful center artwork.
 This album cover uses the enticing technique of breaking out of the frame, where a TV power cord extends to the edge and is actually completed on the back of the CD booklet.

 Plant Early is Douglas’ last album on the label and was released in 1989.
 1988 was most likely spent working on Strength in Numbers material.
 In typical intergroup fashion, one song on the album is written by Edgar Meyer, with a very obvious Meyer styling.